mseehafer/PyProtolinc/README.rst

 Documentation
 ^^^^^^^^^^^^^^^^

-For extended documentation cf. https://protolinc.readthedocs.io/en/latest/index.html.
+For extended documentation cf. https://pyprotolinc.readthedocs.io/en/latest/index.html.

 Project Objectives
 ----------------------

-The key objective for *Protolinc* is to model cash flows for a variety of simple life and health insurance products, going forward also beyond stylized textbook examples.
+The key objective for *PyProtolinc* is to model cash flows for a variety of simple life and health insurance products, going forward also beyond stylized textbook examples.

 The tool should provide a command line interface which can be used with configuration files as well as an extensible